 She has extensive direct clinical CBT-based treatment experience with people with severe psychiatric conditions/serious mental illness, schizophrenia, first-episode and early psychosis, trauma and PTSD, as well as in the provision of social skills training, dual disorders interventions, and smoking cessation in vulnerable populations.

-As a result of her experiences living abroad as a Fulbright professional as well as interacting with younger Fulbright teaching assistants and other college-age students, Dr. Gottlieb has developed a cognitive-behavioral stress-management skills program curriculum for young adults preparing to live abroad.
+As a result of her experiences living abroad as a Fulbright professional as well as interacting with younger Fulbright teaching assistants and other college-age students, Dr. Gottlieb has developed a cognitive-behavioral stress-management skills program curriculum for adults preparing to live abroad.
 The goal of these workshops --which are specifically tailored to address some of the common challenges for young adults living overseas-- is to positively impact mental health, problem-solving abilities, resilience, acculturation, and overall overseas experience prior to, and while abroad.
+The program also can be tailored to working adults living overseas, to address related concerns, and tailored to staff supporting these international programs as well.